sewenew/redis-plus-plus/README.md

 - `AsyncSubscriber` is NOT thread-safe.
 If you want to call its member functions in multi-thread environment, you need to synchronize between threads manually.
 - You MUST setup callbacks before subscribing to some channel.
 Once the subscription begins, you cannot change the callback, otherwise, the behavior is undefined.
 - If you subscribe to multiple channels or patterns, error callback might called multiple times.
 Say, if you subscribe to 2 channels, and somehow, the server closes the connection, the error callback will be called twice.
 So you MUST ensure that the error callback can be run multiple times.
+- When `AsyncSubscriber` is destroyed, the underlying connection will be closed.
+If there're still channels or patterns not unsubscribed, the error callback will be called.
+In order to avoid it, you need to call `AsyncSubscriber::unsubscribe()` or `AsyncSubscriber::punsubscribe()` to unsubscribe all channels or patterns before destroying `AsyncSubscriber`.
+NOTE: this behavior might be changed in the future, i.e. we'll unsubscribe channels and patterns in the destructor of `AsyncSubscriber`.

 ##### Examples